Ivan Drašković

 Ivan II Drašković (Draskovich János; 1550 – 1613) was a Croatian nobleman and politician from the Drašković noble family.
 He was Ban of Croatia from 1595 to 1606.

 Biography

-He was born as a son of Gašpar Drašković, from who he inherited the title of baron, and his wife Catherine Székely.
+He was born as a son of Gašpar Drašković, from who he inherited the title of baron, and his hungarian wife Catherine Székely.
 Ivan Drašković married Hungarian Baroness Éva Istvánffy, daughter of Miklós Istvánffy.
 He is known as having defended Turopolje from the Ottoman Empire in 1570.
 He became Ban of Croatia in 1595.
 During his time in office, Drašković opposed Protestantism, which led to laws being brought which prohibited Protestants settling in Croatia.

 Ivan Drašković renounced the office of Ban of Croatia during the Croatian Parliament session on 10 April 1606, but held the office until 1608.
 He was succeeded by Tamás Erdődy.
 His son and greatgrandson later became bans as well.

 Legacy

 He is notable for his strong support and advocacy of the 1607 founding of the Classical Gymnasium in Zagreb, which is the first and oldest currently operating institution of higher education in the city.